aintkaran/aintkaran/README.md

 - 👋 Hi, I’m @aintkaran
-- 👀 I’m an audiophile with a professional diplloma in the art of photography persuing User Experience Design
+- 👀 I’m an audiophile with a professional diploma in the art of photography persuing User Experience Design
 - 🌱 I’m currently learning basics of CSS
 - 📫 You can reach out to me via [mail](mailto:aintkaran@icloud.com)